victorbrodsky/order-lab/README.md

 			 * icutu49.dll
 			 * icuuc49.dll

-	h) Set up an alias on the server directing Apache to the order-lab-master files.
+	h) Set up an alias on the server directing Apache if the url contains some subdomain or prefix such as 'www.example.com/order'.
 In the AMPPS tray menu, click the globe icon at the top of the window to open [http://localhost/AMPPS/](http://localhost/AMPPS/) in the web browser (recent versions of Firefox or Chrome are preferred).
 From this [AMPPS Home page](http://localhost/AMPPS/), various server settings can be configured.
-Open "Alias Manager", click "Add New", enter "order" under "Alias Name" and "C:/ORDER_LOCATION/order-lab-master/Scanorders2/web" (or "C:/ORDER_LOCATION/order-lab/Scanorders2/web" if you cloned using git) under "Path" (using backslashes in the file path, rather than forward slashes).
+Open "Alias Manager", click "Add New", enter "order" under "Alias Name" and "C:/ORDER_LOCATION/order-lab-master/orderflex/web" (or "C:/ORDER_LOCATION/order-lab/orderflex/web" if you cloned using git) under "Path" (using backslashes in the file path, rather than forward slashes).
 Click "Create Alias".
 Now create a second alias with the name "ORDER" and the same path.

 	If you are not using AMPPS, different Apache-PHP-MySQL stacks may require modifying the httpd.conf file directly by setting the alias to the order-lab www folder as follows:

 	If you unzipped the downloaded source code:

 			<VirtualHost *:80>
-				<Directory 'C:\ORDER_LOCATION\order-lab-master\Scanorders2\web\"
+				<Directory 'C:\ORDER_LOCATION\order-lab-master\orderflex\web\"
 					Options +FollowSymLinks -Includes
 					AllowOverride All
 					Require all granted
 				</Directory>
-				Alias /order "C:\ORDER_LOCATION\order-lab-master\Scanorders2\web\"
+				Alias /order "C:\ORDER_LOCATION\order-lab-master\orderflex\web\"
-				Alias /ORDER "C:\ORDER_LOCATION\order-lab-master\Scanorders2\web\"
+				Alias /ORDER "C:\ORDER_LOCATION\order-lab-master\orderflex\web\"
 				RewriteRule ^/ORDER(.*)$ /order$1 [R=301]
 				ErrorLog ${APACHE_LOG_DIR}/error.log
 				CustomLog ${APACHE_LOG_DIR}/access.log combined